AlgoMaster Logo

 We need to find a secret number in the range [1, n] using only the guess API.
 Each call to guess(num) tells us one of three things: our guess is correct (returns 0), too high (returns -1), or too low (returns 1).

-This is essentially a search problem.
-We're looking for a specific value in a sorted range, and we have a comparison oracle that tells us which direction to go.
-The range [1, n] is inherently sorted, which is a strong hint about the right technique.
+This is a search problem.
+We're looking for a specific value in a sorted range, and the guess API is a comparison oracle that tells us which direction to go.
+The range [1, n] is already sorted, so binary search applies directly.

 Key Constraints: